Everyone needs a vacation — even a Minion of Death

 “How come you’re not taking any classes this summer?”

 “I’ve finished everything in my major, computer science, that I have the prerequisites to take.
-So I decided I’ll take a vacation instead of some class I’m not interested in just to get a few units.”
+So I decided I’ll take a vacation instead of some sophomore level class I’m not interested in just to get a few more units.”

 “Did you think about maybe going to Yosemite again?”